 If you’re considering visiting the Miami Children’s Museum, stick with us while we explore all the important details.
-Many aspects of museum operation have changed since it has reopened after the coronavirus pandemic, so let’s take a look at all of the up-to-date info you need to ensure a great trip.
+Many aspects of museum operation have changed since it has reopened after the coronavirus pandemic.
+So let’s take a look at all of the up-to-date info you need to ensure a great trip.

-Parking at the Miami Children’s Museum on the east side of the museum, there is a parking lot with more than 300 spaces run by the Miami Parking Authority.
+Parking at the Miami Children’s Museum is on the east side of the museum.
+There is a parking lot with more than 300 spaces run by the Miami Parking Authority.
 The rate for parking in this lot is $2 an hour seven days a week.

 Miami Children’s Museum Tickets: How Much Does It Cost?